TracyMuso/Catalog/README.md

 # Catalog

-This is an app to shoe a catalog of my things
+This is an app to show a catalog of my things
 <a name="readme-top"></a>

 <!--